hisl6802/ECCO/README.md

 `pip install <package>`

 ## If you do not have python installed, install at [python.org](https://www.python.org/)
-### Make sure to have python installed on the command line and that it install pip
+### Make sure to have python installed on the command line and that you install pip.

 ## Make sure to download the following libraries before getting started with this UI.
 - [numpy](https://numpy.org/)